msimms/HomeDashboard/README.md

 # Home Dashboard

 A collection of projects for monitoring things around the house.
+In other words, a smart home that lives on your own infrastructure.
 The motivation for sharing this is so that someone that wants to build their own home dashboard (web app and sensors) can use this to get started.

 ## Indoor Air Quality Microcontroller